Town historian and NHPS board member David Scott will lead

 Following lunch, the group headed to Colonial Williamsburg to visit two connected museums, the first being the DeWitt Wallace Decorative Arts Museum.
 A guide was on hand to help navigate and answer questions regarding the special exhibit: "We Are One: Mapping America's Road from Revolution to Independence.
 On loan from the Boston Public Library this 90 map exhibit traces America?s story from the French and Indian War all the way to the creation of our great nation.
 At the second, the Abby Aldrich Rockefeller Folk Art Museum, a guide interpreted the "American Ship Paintings" exhibit.
 In the mid-19th century, ship captains and owners commissioned artists to depict their sea-going vessels in all their glory.

-While the Court House and many supporting structures have been lovingly preserved over the years, it is the uncertain future of the two old jails which has left state and local historians and preservationists concerned about the two structures, and in turn, the integrity and continuity of the court green complex.
+While the Court House and many supporting structures have been lovingly preserved over the years, it is the uncertain future of the two old jails.
+State and local historians and preservationists are concerned about the two structures, and in turn, the integrity and continuity of the court green complex.

 On your first visit to AmazonSmile, you need to select a charitable organization to receive donations from eligible purchases before you begin shopping.
 Amazon remembers your selection, and then every eligible purchase you make at smile.amazon.com will result in a donation.
 You will have to enter Amazon through smile.amazon.com for NHPS to receive a donation.